telerik/kendo-vue/knowledge-base/upload-add-confirmation-dialog-on-remove.md

 ## Solution description

 To achieve the demonstrated behavior, we need to use the [list]({% slug api_upload_uploadprops %}#toc-list) prop of the Upload component and pass a custom template to it.
-More details about the usage of the list property can be found on our [Upload customization demo]({% slug rendering_upload %}).
+You can find more details about the usage of the list property on our [Upload customization demo]({% slug rendering_upload %}).

 ### Runnable example